Carteret Hospital becomes the first to use new infant foot scan

 MOREHEAD CITY, N.C.
-(WNCT)–Carteret General Hospital became the first hospital in our state to use a new infant safety system to scan babies’ footprints after birth.
+(WNCT) — Carteret General Hospital has become the first hospital in North Carolina to use a new infant safety system to scan babies’ footprints after birth.

-The Carteret General Hospital is the only hospital in our state using CertaScan.
+The Carteret General Hospital is the only hospital in the state using CertaScan.
 The machine allows staff in the Brady Birthing Center to capture high-res footprints of newborns just after birth.

-“We go in and scan the baby’s footprints, each foot separately, and then mom’s fingerprints,” Robin Mobley, Clinical Director of Maternal Child Health, said.
+“We go in and scan the baby’s footprints, each foot separately, and then mom’s fingerprints,” said Robin Mobley, Clinical Director of Maternal Child Health.
 “Then we take a picture of the baby.
 After that, we print out mom’s certificate that she gets with that number on it, that unique identifier, and then we keep a copy for our own hospital security system.”

 The system is an update to security, which gives new mom Nicole Ciulla peace of mind.